WCS Cape Town Logo

 Consent looks like

-- Consent means asking before dancing with anyone, and accepting a "no" with grace and without pressure.
-A refusal is not an invitation to persuade, joke, negotiate, or revisit later.
+• Consent means asking before dancing with anyone, and accepting a "no" with grace and without pressure.

-- Please also be mindful that alcohol or other substances can make it harder to read boundaries accurately.
-Knowing your limits helps you respect others.
+• Alcohol or other substances can make it harder to read boundaries accurately.

 Looking out for each other

-- We are grateful for everyone's care, attention, and commitment to making this a space where all can feel safe, respected, and welcome.
+• We are grateful for everyone's care, attention, and commitment to making this a space where all can feel safe, respected, and welcome.

 This policy was created by West Coast Swing Cape Town in 2026, informed by the international standards of the World Swing Dance Council and adapted from code of conduct policies developed by WCS communities including Asia West Coast Swing Open, and NYC Swings.